IljaRukin/youtube_to_mp3/README.md

 # youtube_tools_to_mp3
 short scripts to collect links, remove duplicates, download videos and convert to mp3

+### important note
+please install the newest version of pytube for the youtube downloader to work using the following command:<br>
+python -m pip install git+https://github.com/nficano/pytube

 ## youtube_link_scrapper_firefox.py / youtube_link_scrapper_chrome.py
 collect links from any playlist. this script opens a test enviroment, scrolls all the way down, downloads html file and extracts all video links.